What career is right for you?

 Use the guide to complete your college applications.
 If you have questions, your counselor and College and Career Center staff are available to help you with each of the tasks.

 2-Year Technical College

-Technical Colleges offer specialized training in a particular trade industry or career.
-Possible programs of study include the culinary arts, firefighting, dental hygiene, mechanical trades and medical-records technology.
+Technical colleges offer specialized training in a particular trade industry or career.
+Possible programs include the culinary arts, firefighting, dental hygiene, mechanical trades, and medical-records technology.
 These colleges usually offer certificates or associate degrees.

 2-Year Community College

-Community Colleges offer two-year associate degrees that prepare you to transfer to a four-year college to earn a bachelor's degree.
-They also offer other associate degrees and certificates that focus on preparing you for a certain career.
+Community colleges offer two-year associate degrees that prepare you to transfer to a four-year college to earn a bachelor's degree.
+They also offer other associate degrees and certificates that focus on preparing you for a specific career.
 Community colleges are often an affordable option with relatively low tuition.

 Public colleges are funded by local and state governments and usually offer lower tuition rates than private colleges, especially for students who are residents of the state where a college is located.